 How much can you Contribute to an HSA that is Not Tied to an Employer?

-The normal maximum HSA contribution rules still apply (and vary based on your filing status).
+The normal maximum HSA contribution rules still apply (and vary based on your tax filing status).

 Where to Get a Non-Employer HSA:

 One nice benefit of having an HSA that is not associated with your employer is that you get to choose the HSA administrator versus being captive to your employer’s (some of them are really bad).
 Here’s a list of the best HSA accounts that I have found.
-You can start there.
+Even if you have an HSA through an employer, you can create another HSA at any time and transfer funds between any 2 HSAs at any time (even from your employer-sponsored HSA to your own).
+Most employer HSAs are not great – so I’d recommend it.